Frequently Asked Questions: Submissions

 If my film has already screened in Australia, NSW or Sydney, can I still submit to SFF?

-If your film screens publicly in Sydney prior to 15 June 2024, it is not eligible for submission to SFF.
-The only exception being Australian productions under 40 minutes in length, completed in the last year, which may be eligible to enter the Dendy Awards.
-Check the criteria on FilmFreeway.
+If your film screens publicly in Sydney prior to 15 June 2025, it is not eligible for submission to SFF.
+The only exception being Australian productions under 40 minutes in length, completed in last year, which may be eligible to enter the Dendy Awards or Screenability categories, check the criteria on FilmFreeway.

 Can I submit a film that is a work-in-progress?

-Works-in-progress [WIPs] are accepted for the main program and the Documentary Australia Award competition provided that the film is intended to be completed by 1 May 2024.
+Works-in-progress [WIPs] are accepted for the main program and Documentary Australia Award competition provided that the film is intended to be completed by May 2025.
 WIPs are not accepted for the Dendy Awards or Yoram Gross Animation Award.
-Filmmakers should be aware that a film may be ineligible for entering subsequent editions if it has been entered as a work-in-progress.

 If I have already completed the online submissions form, can I go back to edit information or to update my contact information or my film’s screening history?

 Once you have completed and submitted the online submissions form, you can go back to edit.
-If you need to change any information you have provided, you must email justin.martyniuk@sff.org.au to update your submission or notify us of any changes to your entry.
+If you need to change any information you have provided us with, you must email jess.ellicott@sff.org.au to update your submission or notify us of any changes to your entry.

 COMPETITION REGULATIONS